seanharrington256/WildIris-Nanopore-Workflow/README.md

 # UNDER ACTIVE DEVELOPMENT to adapt to WildIris!!!!
 - Notes for conversion:
 	- Still to run:
-		- check on Pilon output - running now, see if runs out of mem
+		- Pilon runs out of memory
-		- LINKS
 	- Canu - check options Joe uses
 	- don't need all scripts in the git repo - they're not setup for WildIris

-	- Minimap returns empty file - what's UP???

-	- Scipts we need:
-		- nanopore_fix_fastq.py
+	- Minimap running now with more memory